kyma-project/kyma/docs/getting-started/04-expose-microservice.md

   []
   ```

-  As you can see, the `orders-service` microservice uses in-memory storage which means every time you delete the Pod of the microservice or change the Deployment definition, the order details get lost.
+  As you can see, the `orders-service` microservice uses in-memory storage, which means every time you delete the Pod of the microservice or change the Deployment definition, you lose the order details.
 In further guides, you will see how you can prevent order data deletion by binding external Redis storage to the microservice.